Multimeter Working Principle

 Sensitivity of Multimeter

-The sensitivity of a multimeter may be defined as the resistance offered to per volt of full-scale deflection by it.
+The sensitivity of a multimeter may be defined as the resistance offered per volt of full-scale deflection by it.
 It is an essential characteristic of a multimeter.
 If the sensitivity of a multimeter is high, it means it has high internal resistance.

 Leave a Comment